Refugee Boy: Responses

-In the article entitled "A Postcolonial Approach to Contemporary RefugeeLiterature: Benjamin Zephaniah’s Refugee Boy", Sercan Hamza Bağlama points out that the novel "fictionalises the refugee experience in a ‘strange’ land and exposes the traumatic effects of war and politics upon innocent people through its 14-year-old Eritrean-Ethiopian protagonist, Alem Kelo, who has fled the war and ended up as a refugee in the UK" and that the novel can therefore be categorised as an example of contemporary refugee literature.
+In the article entitled "A Postcolonial Approach to Contemporary Refugee Literature: Benjamin Zephaniah's Refugee Boy", Sercan Hamza Bağlama points out that the novel "fictionalises the refugee experience in a 'strange' land and exposes the traumatic effects of war and politics upon innocent people through its 14-year-old Eritrean-Ethiopian protagonist, Alem Kelo, who has fled the war and ended up as a refugee in the UK", and that the novel can therefore be categorised as an example of contemporary refugee literature.

 Adaptation

 The novel has been adapted into a play of the same name by Lemn Sissay.
 It was first performed in Leeds at the West Yorkshire Playhouse on 9 March 2013.

 Characters

-The book contains characters in both Africa and England.
+The book contains characters from both Africa and England.